CDCgov/ixa/examples/load-people/README.md

 initial values, you can also define a custom initializer that takes a reference to context and a person identifier using `define_person_property!`.

+Initializers are called lazily the first time the property is accessed via `get_person_property` and do *not* trigger change events.

 For example,`vaccine.rs` defines an initializer that computes how many vaccine doses someone should be assigned based on their age: